 Calculating and Reporting Breaks in Service

-The OSA receives questions from relief association trustees about how to report breaks in service for an association member and when breaks in service are deducted from a member’s creditable service time.
-In general, relief associations may only credit a member with service for periods during which the member was active and complied with all minimum service requirements established by the affiliated volunteer fire department and all minimum membership requirements established by the association.
+The OSA occasionally receives questions from relief association trustees about how to report breaks in service for a member and when breaks in service are deducted from a member’s creditable service time.
+In general, relief associations may only credit a member with service for periods during which the member was active and complied with all minimum service requirements established by the affiliated fire department and all minimum membership requirements established by the relief association.

-The OSA is aware of only limited instances in which a volunteer fire relief association may provide active service credit to a member who did not meet the minimum active service and membership requirements.
-These limited instances include times when a volunteer firefighter is absent from firefighting service due to service in the uniformed services.
+The OSA is aware of only limited instances in which a relief association may provide active service credit to a member who did not meet the minimum service and membership requirements.
+These limited instances include times when a member is absent from firefighting service due to service in the uniformed services.

 If a member has a break in active service because the member did not meet the minimum service or membership requirements, or because the member had requested a leave of absence, the break in service should be reported on the relief association’s annual reporting forms filed with our office.
 Relief associations should not adjust a member’s entry date or separation date to account for breaks in service.